- February 28, 2023 – Proposal submission deadline

 Contact email: email@example.com

-- A novel and motivated problem.
-Of particular interest are tasks that are addressing real-world problems, are novel to the data science community, and call for novel approaches to solve them.
-We are particularly looking for problems that are different from typical machine learning challenges in the recent years.
+- A novel and motivated problem: Of particular interest are tasks that address real-world problems, are novel to the data science community, and call for innovative solutions.
+We are particularly looking for problems that are different from typical machine learning challenges in recent years.
 Please include a specific section justifying how your proposed problem will encourage new research and push the field forward.

-- A rigid and fair setup.
-The organizers should guarantee the availability of the data and the confidentiality of the test set (to prevent information leakages at any cost).
-The evaluation metrics should be both meaningful for the application in-hand and statistically sound for the objective comparison.
+- A rigid and fair setup: The organizers should guarantee the availability of the data and the confidentiality of the test set (to prevent information leakage).
+The evaluation metrics should be both meaningful for the application at-hand and statistically sound for the objective comparison.
 The baseline should be established to show that non-trivial results can be achieved.
 An estimate of what constitutes a significant difference in the performance will be much appreciated.
 We are interested in evaluation that can speak to how ML performance aligns with real world impact.
 We would be particularly interested in how the winning solutions could be further evaluated in more realistic settings, and how the success of these approaches in practice could be discussed.

-- Proposals should cover all the important details such as dates, submission and evaluation of results, etc. and describe the competition rules clearly.
+- Proposal details: Proposals should cover all the important details such as dates, submission and evaluation of results, and describe the competition rules clearly.
 As a rule of thumb, prepare a proposal as close as possible to the version you would publish on the competition’s webpage.

 Please follow the following template for your proposal submission:

-- Timeline.
-Start of the competition, user registration, team formation, submission, evaluation, and notification.
+- Timeline: Start of the competition (website setup, datasets release, leaderboard setup), user registration deadline, submission deadline, and notification.
 You can consider two rounds of submissions if suitable.